-How long would you assume all of the illustrations in one of your books would take you?
+How long do the illustrations in one of your books take you?

 Johanna: Oh, I don’t know.
 I honestly couldn’t tell you.
 I mean it does take a long time and sometimes I look at other artists who have a practice that’s a little bit freer and envy how quickly they can finish a piece.
 Obviously there’s so much talent and history behind it, but yeah, my process is really involved because you essentially draw a piece twice.
 You draw it all in pencil and then I take layout bond paper on top and do the inky details.

 Sometimes I could do a page and a day, if it’s quite a simple design and it’s not too intricate and maybe you know, it’s got some symmetry.
 Other things?
 Yeah, you’re looking at two to three days.
 Sometimes I’ll spend a week on something.
 I just did one recently that ended up in the trash after a week of working on it, because it just won’t work.

 I always say I would much rather it be all killer, not a filler.
 I want every piece to have earned its place in the book and not just to be stuffing things and to take up a few pages.

 You’re a mama and I’m curious, how do you balance all the deadlines when it comes to writing a book?